yandex-cloud/docs/en/storage/operations/buckets/lifecycles.md

       +------------------+----------------------+-------------+-----------------------+---------------------+
       ```

-   1. Using the `NAME` column, save the name of the bucket to set up the lifecycles in.
+   1. Save the name of the bucket (the `NAME` column) to set up the lifecycles in.
    1. Run the following command:

       ```bash